 TCM Treatments for Eczema

 Eczema, like most skin conditions, is usually a reflection of an imbalance occurring INSIDE the body.
-This may be occurring evening if your child seems otherwise perfectly healthy.
-Chinese medicine provides a solution for the root cause of the eczema as helping the itchy skin to clear up for good.
+This may be occurring even if your child seems otherwise perfectly healthy.
+Chinese medicine provides a solution for the root cause of the eczema, helping the itchy skin to clear up for good.

 Your TCM practitioner can design a protocol that may include herbs, dietary adjustments, supplements, and acupuncture/acupressure to address your child’s specific condition.

 Eliminating foods that act as irritants to the body may help control eczema.
 Dairy, wheat, and sugar are some foods that may be triggers, but there may be others.
 Even mild levels of intolerance to foods can trigger flare-ups, so the effort food eliminations take can be very worthwhile.
 Speak to your health practitioner for support on targeting the offending foods.

 These two supplements that are often helpful for treating eczema and are a good place to start: